 Chemistry Awards: Non-Senior Awards

-The department of chemistry recognizes outstanding students in the chemistry major at the end of each academic year.
+The department of chemistry and biochemistry recognizes outstanding students in their majors at the end of each academic year.
 Exceptional students are nominated by the chemistry faculty for the following awards.
-Awards are presented at the American Chemical Society’s Annual Spaghetti Dinner.
+Awards are presented in April or May each year.

 Fr.
 Morrissey Medals—Awarded to the “outstanding student” in each year’s group of chemistry majors enrolled in the majors classes.